On the Gap Between H2 Optimal Control and Disturbance Decoupling: Bridging minimization and DD

 \subsection{Zero $H_2$ norm and DD equivalence}

 Through its usage of Gramians, SDP-based $H_2$ minimization is performed implicitly over controllers that are internally stable.
 In fact, having a finite norm does not strictly require internal stability, and the scenarios where this is true is exactly characterized by DD control.
 We first show that in addition to being necessary and sufficient for the existence of a DD controller, Proposition~\ref{prop:la_dd_condition} is also necessary and sufficient for achieving a zero $H_2$ norm. \begin{lemma} Controller $F \in\reals^{m\times n}$ achieves zero $H_2$ norm~\eqref{eqn:h2_norm} if and only if there exist matrices $X\in \reals^{k \times k}$, $V\in \reals^{n \times k}$ such that~\eqref{eqn:dd_necessary_sufficient} holds. \end{lemma} \begin{proof} To see that DD implies zero $H_2$ norm, if $F$ is a DD controller, $g(t)\equiv0$\cite{trentelman2001control}.
 Hence, the $H_2$ norm $\norm{g}_{{H}_2}^2=\int_0^\infty \Tr(g(t)^\top g(t))dt=0$.
 Conversely, if $\norm{g}_{{H}_2}^2 = 0$, then $g$ is zero almost everywhere.
 In LTI, $g(t)=He^{A_Ft}E$ is a continuous function.
 Therefore, $g(t)\equiv0$ and $F$ is DD. \end{proof} Lemma~\ref{lem:dd_implies_h2} shows that $H_2$ norm is zero if and only if the controller is DD.
-Critically, Lemma~\ref{lem:dd_implies_h2} does not require $F$ to be internally stable.
-For marginally stable systems, this implies that minimizing $H_2$ via~\eqref{eqn:dd_necessary_sufficient} can achieve a \emph{better} result than minimizing $H_2$ gain via SDP~\eqref{eqn:h2_LMI}, which strictly optimizes over internally stable controllers.
-We show below that the difference can be nontrivial. \begin{example}[Disjoint DD and SDP controllers] In system~\eqref{eqn:lti}, let $A= $, $B=e_2$, $E=e_3$, $H=e_1^\top$.
+Critically, Lemma~\ref{lem:dd_implies_h2} does not require $F$ to be internally stable. \reviewiii{This implies that minimizing $H_2$ via solving~\eqref{eqn:dd_necessary_sufficient} will include marginally stable controllers, and thus achieve a lower $H_2$} gain than minimizing $H_2$ gain via SDP~\eqref{eqn:h2_LMI}, which strictly optimizes over internally stable controllers.
+We show below that the difference can be nontrivial. \begin{example}[Disjoint DD and SDP controllers] In system~\eqref{eqn:lti}, let $A = $, $a_1^\top = [0 \,\, -1 \,\, 1]$, $a_2^\top = [1 \,\, -1 \,\, 0]$, $a_3^\top= [0 \,\, 0 \,\, 1]$, $B=e_2$, $E=e_3$, $H=e_1^\top$.
 Its control invariant DD subspace is $V = e_3$.
 From~\eqref{eqn:dd_necessary_sufficient}, we find a DD controller $F_{dd} = ^\top$ with zero $H_2$ norm~\eqref{eqn:h2_norm}.
 Solving~\eqref{eqn:h2_LMI}, we find a controller $F_{H_2}= ^\top$ whose $H_2$ norm is $2.0$.
 The closed-loop dynamics of $A+BF_{dd}$ is marginally stable. \end{example}